riscv-software-src/riscof/docs/source/overview.rst

   selecting relevant tests for a given DUT model.
 DBGEN automates the generation of this YAML file based on the tests available in RISCOF.

-  This utility is targetted to be used by test contributors to update the database with their new tests.
+  This utility is targeted to be used by test contributors to update the database with their new tests.
 More information on its features and usage please see :ref:`database`

 - **Test Selector**: RISCOF, as it evolves, shall encompass a large number of architectural tests.